DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

   * More ergonomic script APIs, e.g. DovahScript more consistently allowing you to "copy-assign" data sub-structures between forms or form components rather than having to manually copy individual members across data sub-structures.
   * Potentially, changes to the script engine internals
-    * Currently, Dovahscript runs on a worker thread to limit the damage that an infinite loop in a script can do.
-I have some pie-in-the-sky ideas for optionally letting Dovahscript run on the main thread, which would make it viable to offer APIs that allow for stronger integration into the editor: think "add-ons" rather than "scripts". (**Do not take this as a promise or even a statement of intent,** but some examples of that kind of integration are attach points for adding scripted UI controls into native windows, and real-time scripted control over the Render Window.)
+    * Currently, Dovahscript runs on a worker thread to limit the damage that an infinite loop in a script can do. *[EDIT: That isn't the sole benefit, and a worker thread may not be required to achieve it.
+See Dovahscript's section below.]* I have some pie-in-the-sky ideas for optionally letting Dovahscript run on the main thread, which would make it viable to offer APIs that allow for stronger integration into the editor: think "add-ons" rather than "scripts". (**Do not take this as a promise or even a statement of intent,** but some examples of that kind of integration are attach points for adding scripted UI controls into native windows, and real-time scripted control over the Render Window.)
 This would require being able to configure the script engine's threading model at run-time, and adding *that* would, in turn, require changes to how basically all form access APIs work -- which, again, would be easier with less code duplication throughout Dovahscript.

 # General plans for the backend